seattlerb/zentest/README.txt

 multiruby runs anything you want on multiple versions of ruby.
 Great for compatibility checking!

+Test::Rails helps you build industrial-strength Rails code.

+== STRATEGERY

-There are two strategies intended for ZenTest: test conformance auditing and rapid XP.
+There are two strategeries intended for ZenTest: test conformance auditing and rapid XP.

 For auditing, ZenTest provides an excellent means of finding methods